 Is the ARLS course accredited for CPD points?

-Yes, the ARLS course is accredited with ACEM, ACRRM, RACP and CICM.
-Accreditation with RACGP, ANZCA and RACS are in progress.
+Yes, the ARLS course is accredited with ACEM, ACRRM, RACP, RACGP, ANZCA and CICM.
+RACS accreditation is in progress.
 You can find out more about CPD points on the AICE website.

 Will I receive a certificate of completion?

 Yes, this will be emailed to you once you have completed the online spaced education program post the one-day course.
 The questions comprise the assessment of the course and will be emailed to you at regular intervals over approximately 7 weeks.